Women have painful menstrual periods. What to do about that? Why take pills when you can inhale lavender oil according to a new study.

 More women under 30 miss school or work because of painful menstrual cramps than for any other reason.
 They are plagued by abdominal cramps, sharp or aching pains, and lower back pain.

-Many resort to non-steroidal anti-inflammatory drugs or birth control pills.
+Many resorts to non-steroidal anti-inflammatory drugs or birth control pills.
 But studies suggest inhaling lavender essential oil may significantly reduce their symptoms.

 The researchers studied 96 female students suffering from dysmenorrhea and residing in a dormitory at Tehran University of Medical Sciences.
 They followed the subjects for four months.